 He is in command; for he is the Commander and leader (Isa.
 55:4); and his mission is in the last of the trumpets of Deity, and in the seventh vial thereof.
 Paul did not specify details.
 He declared that he would descend from heaven with a mission against the Lawless One, the Son of Perdition; whom John connects with the Eighth Head of the Beast, that carries the Great Harlot.

-4 And I heard another voice from heaven, saying, Come out of her, my people, that ye be not partakers of her sins, and that ye receive not of her plagues.
+4 And I heard another voice from <the> heaven, saying, Come <forth out > of her, my people [Nations that obey and are joined unto Zion's King], that ye <have no fellowship with> her sins, and that ye receive not of her plagues.

 But before the Archangel Michael "invades them with his troops," he remembers that he hath a people in Babylon to deliver, as well as a people to destroy.
 The people to be delivered are "the Tribes of Jacob, and the preserved of Israel" "the children of Daniel's people," eight thousand of whom are inhabitants of Rome.

 Every one knows the degradation of Israelites in the capital of the Great Harlot; and the oppression and contempt they have been subjected to by

 "the demons, foul spirits, unclean and hated birds",